Registration is now OPEN!

 University of Köln

-I am a PhD student in Ute Höcker's lab, where I investigate how photoreceptor interaction with SPA1 leads to the inactivation of the COP1/SPA complex, promoting photomorphogenesis.
+Ira is a PhD student in Ute Hoecker's lab, where she investigates how photoreceptor interaction with SPA1 leads to the inactivation of the COP1/SPA complex, promoting photomorphogenesis.

 Marissa Valdivia-Cabrera